openoakland/lovely-rita/README.rst

 Python interface
 ================

 There is also a python inferface if you want to dive deeper into the data.
+There are more involved examples in the `notebooks <https://github.com/openoakland/lovely-rita/tree/master/notebooks>`_ folder.

 Read in the data
 ----------------